robot297/JAG_10_2019/Lab 10 Questions.md

 The GUI has two JLists - one for the names of places the user wishes to go to `wishList`, and names of places the user has visited, `visitedList`.

 These lists should be lists of Strings.
-Create and assign a model of Strings for both lists.
+Create and assign a DefaultListModel of Strings for both lists.

 ## Task 2: Add a new place